bros-bioinfo/bros-bioinfo.github.io/COURS/IMAGE_NUM/processing-seb.md

 ##### 2 Salt and Pepper

 Salt-and-pepper noise is a form of noise sometimes seen on images.
 It is also known as **impulse noise**.
 This noise can be caused by sharp and sudden disturbances in the image signal.
 An image containing salt-and-pepper noise will have **dark pixels** in bright regions and **bright pixels** in dark regions.
-This type of noise can be caused by analog-to-digital converter errors, bit errors in transmission, etc. It can be mostly eliminated by using dark frame subtraction, median filtering and interpolating around dark/bright pixels.
+This type of noise can be caused by analog-to-digital converter errors, bit errors in transmission, etc. It can be mostly eliminated by using dark frame subtraction, median filtering and interpolating around dark/bright pixels (extreme value of pixels in histogram).

 Dead pixels in an LCD monitor produce a similar, but non-random, display.